microsoft/commercial-marketplace-solutions/function/ama-custom-billing-msi-timer/README.md

 # Deploy  Azure Marketplace Managed-App with built-in Custom billing Meter:

-This demo shows how to deploy Managed App with Function app to  emit meter usage events to marketplace using predefined dimensions and quantities based on config.
+This demo shows how to deploy Managed App with Function app to  emit meter usage events to marketplace using **predefined dimensions and quantities** in code.

 ## Design
 The following diagrm shows the overall workflow for this demo